 Two arms reach across a deep blue field — a beam of gold Light from above and a small red child's arm from below — their fingertips almost meeting at a bright spark of light, in the manner of Michelangelo's Creation of Adam.

-And the Light made you
+the Light made you.

-made you on purpose,
+on purpose,

-to live close to the light.
+to live close to Him.

 "All things were made by him." — John 1:3